 My oldest brother had already left for the war in 1939.
 I was looking at some postcards the other night, and the first were sent in 1939 from Albania.
 He was in the Julia Alpini Brigade and had been in Udine for a while, before he was sent to Albania and then to Greece and Russia.
 It was really rough for my brother, poor guy!
 He was sent to Albania, then to Greece and finally to Russia.
 When he came back from Russia he was ill.
 Actually, they thought he was dead.
 They were picking up bodies from the Don and they thought he was dead, but he was only frostbitten and suffering.
 I guess they slowly revived him and managed to bring him back to Italy, to Rimini.
 They kept him there for three months and we never even went to visit him, because there was no way for us to get there.
 I did go to Milan by foot, but Rimini seemed really too far.
 Fortunately, my father was at home during the war.
 He would check to see if there were Germans around in order to tell the partisans.
 When he wasn’t working he wouldn’t sleep much, because he always had to go see if there was somebody around.
 Did you know that they burned down a whole village if a German was killed?
 They would destroy whatever they found, and kill ten of our people for each German who had been killed.
 That’s why my father was very careful, they burned down only one house in Marola.
 I don’t know if someone was wounded, since I was rarely at home at the time.
 I was always on the move between the mountains and Reggio.

 My sister joined the partisans after she had an argument with our mayor.
 She declared she would join the partisans from Carpineti because she wanted the war to end.
 She was furious.
 Did I tell you she was supposed to take my father’s place in jail?
 One day, when she didn’t see my father come back, she went to find out that my father had been sentenced to three days in jail.
 She said that my father had to go home because he had a family to support, and she would take his place.
 In the end they let them both go, after two days instead of three.
 My father had slapped the mayor, or I should say the podestà, that’s how he was called then.
 When they came back home, my sister was really furious.
 My father could not work as he wasn’t a member of the fascist party, and the only one who brought home any money at the time was one of my brothers, who had been working in the seminary for a long time then and was paid every two weeks.
-My mother did whatever she could.
-She also tried to help the partisans and the people in our village.
-She would give injections and take care of things: in the mountains nobody had anything at that time.
-My mother, poor woman, was the only one who knew how to give injections, so she was always dashing about, even at night, summoned by many families in the village.
+My little sister also served in Parma.
+She was nine or ten years old, and went with a woman.
+In the morning, she tended to little household affairs, in the afternoon she went with the contessa, who was a very old woman.
+She worked with the Red Cross.
+Then she took her to the hospital.
+She was crazy about treating the wounded, treating people -- it was a real passion for her.
+It was because of this she joined the partisans.
+And she was a nurse.
+She did whatever she could.
+She would give injections and take care of things.
+In short, she served the people.
+She also tried to help the partisans and the people in our village: in the mountains nobody had anything at that time.
+My mother, poor woman, was the only one who knew how to give injections, so she was always dashing about, called on by everyone, even at night.
 One day my parents told me to go look for my sister.
 As I got there I ended up in a mop-up.
 There was also a wounded man with a shattered leg, so my sister and others told me to go with them.
 We went to Quara di Toano, in the mountains, and then moved towards Modena.
 But the following day I decided to go back home, because I had to go tell my parents we were safe.
 There had been a big battle in Carpineti, and they had to retreat to the castle at first, but then they had to escape.
 So I went back home, but my sister didn’t return home until the war was over, a year later.
 I would be going back and forth.
 I went to the mountains a couple of times, since my parents were worried and wanted me to go see if my sister was safe.
 She was only 18 then.
 When she was in Parma they knew she was with a family, but at that time they were definitely worried.
 I would leave early in the morning and run towards the mountains, stopping every now and then to ask people if they had seen a partisan unit with a woman.
 Actually there were two women in the unit then.
 Somebody finally knew where they were, taking me to Gova, towards Mt.
 Penna, very far away.
 They had run away there because the Germans were looking for them.
 She would always walk behind the rest of the group because she would take care of the wounded.
 She wouldn’t carry them, there were others who would help her, but they didn’t have vehicles or horses, nothing at all, so they would often improvise a stretcher – they called it a ladder – and put a cloth over it, if they had one.
 That’s how four men would carry the wounded.

 As for myself, I was a dispatch-carrier.
 I would always move around, from Reggio to Secchio.
 My parents often asked me to go to the mountains, so some boys eventually told me: “If you go to the mountains, you could take us there with you”.
 Every now and then I would take some of them first to one place, then to another, until they would join a partisan unit.
 I would often go to Don Carlo, who was also a partisan, and would leave these boys with him.
 Then there were the Davoli brothers.
 Kiss was the commander of the dispatch-carriers.
 He was from Reggio, and he was the landlord of the house where my mother was born.
 Then one day he told my mother he had to go to the mountains.
 He told her he would come to our house and then from there he would head uphill, so my mother replied that I could take him.
 He came from a family with money, lots of it.
 We went to the mountains together and then he reached the Central Headquarters.
 There he met Gordon and some other “special” boys, so Don Carlo suggested they could join the English unit.
 At that time paratroopers were starting to be dropped in the area, and they had set up the English command with radio transmitters in Secchio.
 They asked the Central Headquarters to provide them with around 25 skilled partisans, who had been there for a while and were well trained.
 You have to realise that at the beginning there were all sorts of people in the mountains, but the English only wanted experienced men, so 25 partisans were chosen to join them.
 Then they had to set up a dispatch-carriers unit, and I was the only one assigned to Reggio, at the local headquarters.
 I was told to go see a group of men I already knew.
 There was Grandi, a lawyer, Piccinini, an architect, and the Count Calvi.
 They were six initially, then Mattia told me that one was killed.
 Still, at the beginning there were these six antifascists who were in charge of things in Reggio.
 I had to go home to my mother’s and uncles’ house.
 They were staying in Davoli’s house, or I should rather say Kiss, the one in charge of the dispatch-riders, who had set up quite a few things.
 However I was the only one who would go to Reggio.
 They realised I would remember things and take care of everything properly.
 I often didn’t write things down, although sometimes I did, in order to remember the names of the Germans for example.
 I would have eaten the slips of paper if I was caught.
 To give you an example, when they told me to go and inform the others that a mop-up was scheduled, lead by Dolmann or Surmann, who were in charge of these things, I would write down the most important names and information.
 At first they had given me the battle name Libertà (Freedom).
 Later I was called Giorgio, but at the beginning it was Libertà, or maybe Volontà.
 I didn’t even know they had written that name down.
 Maybe it was at the time of the wounded man, when they wrote that I had gone back home.
 I was given that card in Busana, then they took it away from me in Albinea, and it’s still there.
 I don’t have that card now: it was given to me when we had to go to the mountains with the wounded man, all the way into the province of Modena, before I came home alone and my sister stayed there.
 I left after no more than two days, I had to go see my parents.
 So I really can’t recall if my first battle name was Libertà or Volontà.
 My sister’s battle name was Foresta, and she was given that name right away, just like me, but I didn’t keep it long enough to bother knowing it.
 There was also this other boy from Parma who was in Busana, in Castelnuovo, and that’s where we were handed these documents that I don’t have anymore.
 Later I went on working with Kiss.
 Since we were all women, he suggested I could choose a man’s name, so I was given the battle name Giorgio and that’s the name I always used.